Hutchinson demonstration remains peaceful despite rumors of counter-protest

-“It’s very hot and I’m especially very proud of everyone for sticking with it,” said Teresa Delgado, rally organizer.
+“It’s very hot, and I’m especially very proud of everyone for sticking with it,” said Teresa Delgado, a rally organizer.

 Protesters took a knee for more than eight minutes, the time a Minneapolis officer had his knee on George Floyd before his death.